 A timeline display of some of the key events from 1066 until 1945.
-Has 76 pages to it and I have used it by printing the sheet 2 to make it A5 size but could be done to A4.
-Not all historical events are included but can be easily adapted to suit your needs.
+Has 76 pages to it and I have used it by printing the sheet 2 to a page to make it A5 size but could be done to A4.
+Not all historical events are included and mainly focuses on British History but can be easily adapted to suit your needs.

 Due to how it was created, each page will need to be cut indivdually rather than layered as not all pages are aligned the same.